karenpayneoregon/sql-basics/InsertNewRecordApp/readme.md

 A Windows Form is used rather than a console or other project type as it is easier and clearer to see results

+> **Note**
+> 10/27/2023 made changes that are not in the comments below but will do so.
+In short added code to be able to try the code again and again without adding more than 20 records.
+Also added  SqlMapper.TypeHandler for Dapper to handle DateOnly and TimeOnly.

 ## Table structure

 For this demonstration the following table structure is used.